TaranehMB/CVLAB_inr2024/README.md

 ---

-The code contained in this repository was tested on ubuntu 22.04 with python 3.8.6.
+The code contained in this repository has been tested on ubuntu 22.04 with python 3.8.6.